 Not frequent any street, road or highway in an exclusive nature so as to cause a private or public nuisance.

 Keep the vehicle and/or receptacles used by him in the furtherance of his licensed business in a sound, clean and sanitary condition.

-Keep his edible articles offered for sale well protected from dirt, dust and
+Keep his edible articles offered for sale well protected from dirt, dust and insects.

-  insects.

-  Not create or maintain any booth or stand or place any barrels, boxes or other

-  obstructions upon any road, public place or street for the purpose of selling or

-  exposing for sale any goods, wares or merchandise.
+Not create or maintain any booth or stand or place any barrels, boxes or other obstructions upon any road, public place or street for the purpose of selling or exposing for sale any goods, wares, commodities, food and/or beverage products, or services or merchandise.

-  A license may be summarily revoked by the Town Clerk by reason of a violation of

-  the terms of the license; the violation of any municipal ordinance, state or

-  federal statute; or for falsification in applying for a license.
-Written notice

-  of such revocation, stating the terms therefor, shall be personally served upon

-  the licensee or mailed to the address given in the application.
-Upon the filing

-  of such notice of revocation in the Town Clerk's office, with affidavit of

-  service by mailing, such license shall be revoked.
-A hearing upon the revocation

-  of the license shall be granted the licensee if said licensee shall request such

-  a hearing as hereinafter provided.
+A license may be summarily revoked by the Town Clerk by reason of a violation of the terms of the license; the violation of any municipal ordinance, state or federal statute; or for falsification in applying for a license.
+Written notice of such revocation, stating the terms therefor, shall be personally served upon the licensee or mailed to the address given in the application.
+Upon the filing of such notice of revocation in the Town Clerk's office, with affidavit of service by mailing, such license shall be revoked.
+A hearing upon the revocation of the license shall be granted the licensee if said licensee shall request such a hearing as hereinafter provided.